 The Values and Vocations Fellowship, funded by the Angell Foundation, provides students the opportunity to explore the intersection of spirituality and social justice through community-based learning and a weekly seminar.
 The central premise of the Values and Vocations Fellowship is that social justice work cannot be effectively sustained over a lifetime without a strong, centered and regular spiritual practice.

-The Values and Vocations Fellowship will be awarded to 14 Occidental students.
-While students may apply to participate for one or two semesters, we recommend that students participate for the entire year in order to have a more rich experience.
+The Values and Vocations Fellowship will be awarded to 7 Occidental students for the spring 2016 semester.
 Fellows will work 8 to 10 hours per week on a social justice project at a community organization and receive a $1,300 per semester stipend for their work.
 An additional 2 hours each week will be spent attending the integration seminar.
 Fellows will engage in small group exercises, spiritual or contemplative practices and discussions about religion, spirituality, social justice, community engagement and vocation.
 Rev. Dr. Susan E. Young, Director for Religious and Spiritual Life, will lead the seminar.
 Fellows must have a commitment to interfaith respect, dialogue and relationship.

 Social Justice Interfaith Practitioners Program